-Note: In addition to the music education major (listed above), the School of Music offers a music minor and a general music teaching minor.
+Note: In addition to the music education major (listed above), the School of Music offers a music minor, a music industry studies minor, and a general music teaching minor.
 A certificate program is available in piano pedagogy.
 Also offered are a music major with concentrations in merchandising or business administration, a music composition major, a music liberal arts major, and a music performance major.

 The Music Education Program has a strong heritage of training highly qualified music teachers since the institution's founding in 1865—and continues to attract students challenged and excited by the prospect of educating young people in the rewarding field of music.

 Our graduates have achieved distinction throughout the State of Indiana, the nation, and the world as inspiring teachers, renowned performing artists, and visionary music business leaders.